zeppe-lin/pkgutils/README.md

 This distribution is a fork of CRUX' pkgutils as of commit 9ca0da6 (Sat Nov 17 2018) with the following differences:
 - command-line options/usage in GNU style
-- manual page in POD format
+- manual pages in POD format
 - split pkgadd(8) into pkgadd(8) and pkgadd.conf(5)
 - support zstd packages